guangjinpan/guangjinpan.github.io/_pages/about.md

 - Wireless XR Transmission / Wireless Metaverse / Semantic Communications
 - Wireless AI / Deep Learning / Reinforcement Learning -->

 # 🔥 News
-- *2024.07*: &nbsp; 🎉 Our work is accepted by IEEE Wireless Communication: Optimizing 5G-A Networks for Time-critical Applications: The Role of L4S.
+- *2024.07*: &nbsp; 🎉 Our paper, Optimizing 5G-A Networks for Time-critical Applications: The Role of L4S, which is collaborated with the Huawei Wireless X-Labs, is accepted by IEEE Wireless Communication.
 - *2024.06*: &nbsp; 🎉 Defended my Ph.D.
 Thesis: Research on Key Technologies for Edge-assisted XR Video Transmission and Analysis Optimization.
 - *2024.05*: &nbsp; 🎉 Our work is accepted by IEEE Transactions on Vehicular Technology: Quality of Experience Optimization for Real-time XR Video Transmission with Energy Constraints.
 - *2024.02*: &nbsp; 🎉 Our work is accepted by IEEE Transactions on Circuits and Systems for Video Technology: Quality of Experience Oriented Cross-Layer Optimization for Real-Time XR Video Transmission.